-Proposed FY2020:
+Proposed FY2021:

-- 1. Identifying volatile chemicals of Amylostereum areolatum and ophiostomatoid fungi to develop of highly novel lures for monitoring and evaluating Sirex noctilio populations in the United States USFS-STDP for travel, supplies, and graduate student \$120,000 Will submit when RFP is released - 2.
-Pine needle mortality USFS-STDP or NIFA-AFRI or APHIS or AU-IGP Will submit if suitable RFP is released. - 3.
+- 1. Identifying volatile chemicals of Amylostereum areolatum and ophiostomatoid fungi to develop of highly novel lures for monitoring and evaluating Sirex noctilio populations in the United States USFS-STDP for travel, supplies, and graduate student \$120,000 Submitted - 2.
+Pine needle mortality USFS-STDP for travel and supplies Submitted.
+Will also submit if suitable RFP is released to NIFA-AFRI or APHIS. - 3.
 Novel analytical tools for the selection of superior loblolly pine genotypes for improved plant health, fuels, and chemicals NIFA-AFRI for travel, supplies, graduate students and post-doc \$494,377 Reviewed as high priority with good reviews in 2015.
-Wanted more preliminary data, asked to resubmit July 2016.
-Will resubmit July with modifications if suitable RFP released. - 4.
+Wanted more preliminary data, asked to resubmit.
+More preliminary data acquired by the Forest Products Development Center.
+Will resubmit with modifications when a suitable RFP is released. - 4.
 Ecology of siricids and fungal associates in southeastern pine forests: potential for biological control and competition APHIS for travel, supplies and graduate student \$99,493 Decision pending dependent upon continuation of funds - 5.
 A Hylastes species-Leptographium species mutualism and Pinus palustris restoration DoD (3 years) \$211,404 Decision pending dependent upon continuation of funds - 6.
-Exploring soil microbial communities as mediators of complex threats to southern conifers Agriculture and Food Research Initiative Competitive Grant (3 years) \$497,000 Will resubmit July with modifications if suitable RFP released - 7.
-Sudden Oak Death (Phytophthora ramorum) Detection Survey (Stream Sampling) in AL and MS FHM, USFS for all travel, supplies and laboratory technician \$36,000 Will submit March 2020
+Exploring soil microbial communities as mediators of complex threats to southern conifers Agriculture and Food Research Initiative Competitive Grant (3 years) \$497,000 Will resubmit with modifications when a suitable RFP is released - 7.
+Sudden Oak Death (Phytophthora ramorum) Detection Survey (Stream Sampling) in AL and MS FHM, USFS for all travel, supplies and laboratory technician \$36,000 Will submit March 2021